How to Protect Your Assets with a Self-Directed IRA LLC – Part 1

 Lawsuits Against the IRA

-This is the topic most critical to understand when using a self directed IRA.
-While such an IRA provides the potential to diversify your investments beyond the stock market, that can create exposure to legal liability such as might occur when an IRA owns rental property.
+This is the topic most critical to understand when using a self-directed IRA.
+The potential to diversify your investments beyond the stock market can create exposure to legal liability.
+A common example is when an IRA owns rental property.

-If a tenant or other claimant decides to sue your IRA, not only would a rental property or other asset associated with a lawsuit be at risk, but the entire holdings of the IRA could be subject to forfeiture in order to award damages to a claimant.
+If a tenant or other claimant decides to sue your IRA, not only would a rental property or other asset associated with a lawsuit be at risk, but the entire holdings of the IRA could be subject to forfeiture to satisfy a judgement.

-If the assets of the IRA were not sufficient to satisfy a claim, it is even possible that the personal assets of the IRA account holder would be at risk.
-This is because of the fact that an IRA is a trust held by the account holder, and that trust could be revoked at any time (through the act of taking a distribution).
-Because of this, the courts have determined that while an IRA is shielded to some degree from claims against the IRA account holder, the IRA account holder is not shielded from claims against the IRA.
+If the assets of the IRA are not sufficient to satisfy a claim, it is even possible that the personal assets of the IRA account holder could be at risk.
+This is because an IRA is a trust held by the account holder that could be revoked at any time (through the act of taking a distribution).
+Because of this revocable nature, the courts have determined that while an IRA is shielded to some degree from claims against the IRA account holder, the IRA account holder is not always shielded from claims against the IRA.

 The first line of defense, especially for an IRA investor holding real property, is to have adequate liability insurance.
 A good policy will provide significant protections.

 The Checkbook IRA LLC format deployed by Safeguard Advisors provides an important layer of additional protection for investors seeking to participate in opportunities that may come with associated liability risk.